 With tools like NumPy, Scikit-learn, and PyTorch, Python has set the standard for data science and AI programming.
 Libraries make it easy to handle large datasets, perform statistics operations, and implement machine learning algorithms.
 As demonstrated in its broad applicability in predictive analytics, natural language processing, and natural networks, Python's stronghold is evident in AI.
 Many researchers and developers prefer this programming language because it allows them to quickly prototype and test complex algorithms, thus increasing innovation speeds in these fields.

-Python is widely used, but it has its downsides.
+Python programming language is widely used, but it has its downsides.
 It can be slower than some languages and isn’t always ideal for tasks requiring high performance or handling very specific needs.
+Additionally, Python’s dynamic typing can lead to runtime errors, and its reliance on indentation can be confusing for beginners transitioning from other languages.

 As an interpreted language, Python lags behind compiled languages like C++ and Java in execution speed.
 This limitation becomes significant for performance-critical applications such as gaming engines, high-frequency trading, or real-time simulations, where rapid computations are essential.
 Developers often turn to faster languages to overcome these performance challenges.